couchbase/docker/enterprise/couchbase-server/3.0.3/README.md

 # Common Deployment Scenarios

-## Single container on single host
+## Single host, single container

-This is a quick way to try out Couchbase Server on your own machine with no installation overhead - download and run!
+This is a quick way to try out Couchbase Server on your own machine with no installation overhead - just *download and run*.
 In this case, any networking configuration will work; the only real requirement is that port 8091 be exposed so that you can access the Couchbase Admin Console.

 Start the container: